Omaha SLAP Tear Repair

 SLAP Tear Article by Dr. Darren R Keiser MD

-A SLAP tear is an injury to the labrum of the shoulder, which is the ring of cartilage that surrounds the socket of the shoulder joint.
+is an injury to the labrum of the shoulder, which is the ring of cartilage that surrounds the socket of the shoulder joint.

 Your shoulder is a ball-and-socket joint made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).